yueli901/mukara/README.md

 This repository contains the TensorFlow implementation of **Mukara**, as described in the following paper:

-- Y L, SC, YJ. _Mukara: A Deep Learning Model for Interurban Highway Traffic Volume Prediction Using External Socioeconomic Drivers_
+- YL, SC, YJ. _Mukara: A Deep Learning Model for Interurban Highway Traffic Volume Prediction Using External Socioeconomic Drivers_

 ---